chrisdonahue/LakhNES/README.md

 ## Train LakhNES

 I (Chris) admit it.
 My patch of [the official Transformer-XL codebase](https://github.com/kimiyoung/transformer-xl) (which lives under the `model` subdirectory) is among the ugliest code I've ever written.
-Instructions about how to use it are forthcoming.
+Instructions about how to use it are forthcoming, though the adventurous among you are welcome to try before then.
 For now, I focused on making the [pretrained checkpoints](#download-checkpoints) easy to use.
 I hope that will suffice for now.

 One asset of our training pipeline, the code which adapts Lakh MIDI to NES MIDI for transfer learning, is somewhat more polished.
 It can be found at `LakhNES/data/adapt_lakh_to_nes.py`.

 ## User study

-Information about how to use the code in the `userstudy` directory is forthcoming.
+Information about how to use the code for our Amazon Mechanical Turk user study (under `LakhNES/userstudy`) is forthcoming.

 ## Attribution